AdobeDocs/experience-platform.en/help/segmentation/tutorials/governance.md

 ## Find the source datasets from the merge policy {#datasets}

 Merge policies contain information about the their source datasets, which in turn contain data usage labels.
 You can lookup the details of a merge policy by providing the merge policy ID in a GET request to the [!DNL Profile] API.
+More information about merge policies can be found in the [merge policies endpoint guide](../../profile/api/merge-policies.md).

 **API format**